Third Party Maintenance 101: Higher Education Can Achieve Lower Costs

 This can be especially helpful with legacy technologies.
 When budget is tight, IT equipment is destined to stick around longer.
 The archival storage system humming away in the corner isn’t a top priority for replacement until it stops humming.
 The IT team that originally deployed the system and worked with the OEM to root out any bugs might be prepared to handle any troubleshooting, but unfortunately, years later there may be few, if any, of that original group left.
 Depending on how much later, the OEM may have declared “end of support life” (EOSL) and can’t support the hardware, either.

 Rather than sending personnel unfamiliar with the malfunctioning gear on a great Google mission for solutions, it’s easier and more effective to call on a third party maintenance partner.
 Using outside resources, the hardware will get fixed without derailing everything else.

 Although we glossed over EOSL above, it’s part of the larger cost-cutting advantage of third-party maintenance.
 First, third party maintenance companies, as a rule, don’t charge “brand name” prices for support.
 In fact, Park Place Technologies guarantees to save clients half off any OEM contract.
 Add this up over many years, and it makes a significant budget impact.

 Second, alternative support offers more benefits.
-Park Place’s ParkView proactive monitoring service, for example, helps slash downtime.
+Park Place’s ParkView proactive infrastructure management, for example, helps slash downtime.
 Our ability to manage spare parts saves customers from unnecessary investments in replacements that may never be used.
 And SLAs ensure proper maintenance of IT assets for longer service life.

 The Road to Digital Transformation